-Transport for Cape Town was the first Transport Authority established in South Africa, with a mandate to make movement accessible, affordable, and inclusive in the city of Cape Town.
-As a city with multiple transport modes, overlapping public and privately run transport operators, and a mix of new and legacy providers, TCT wanted to make it easy for commuters to use the transport options they already had, while they studied how best to improve them.
+Transport for Cape Town (TCT) was the first Transport Authority established in South Africa, with a mandate to make movement accessible, affordable, and inclusive in the city of Cape Town.
+As a city with multiple transport modes, overlapping public and privately run transport operators, and a mix of new and legacy providers, TCT (since renamed, and with an expanded remit, as the Transport and Urban Development Authority) wanted to make it easy for commuters to plan journeys on the transport options they already had, while they studied how best to improve them.

 Powering their app’s journey planning service through the WhereIsMyTransport platform meant the city could offer integrated service information for the first time, enabling passengers to easily navigate across rail, Cape Town’s historic passenger bus system, the city’s new state-of-the-art Bus Rapid Transport system, and other forms of transportation.

 The WhereIsMyTransport platform allows the City to provide efficient, time- and cost-effective routes for users to and from any point, all via their mobile phones.
 Before this, Cape Town—like many African cities—had high mobile phone usage, but lacked a service to access centralised journey planning information for the majority of the city’s modes.
 WhereIsMyTransport was contracted to create the first phase of the TCT mobile app, which launched in October 2014 as the first truly multi-modal transport app in Africa.